Keathan01/Module_02_KEABRE25108_FTO2502_Group-A1_Keathan-Bredenkamp_SDF01/README.md

-# [SDF01] Challenge: My First Repo 🚀
+# <u>MY FIRST GITHUB REPOSITORY 😎🥳🥳</u>

-# 👋 Hi, I'm [keathan bredenkamp
+# 🙌 Hello!, I'm Keathan Ciano Ashwin Bredenkamp

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+🌴 This is my journey to become a Software Developer | 👽 Im really excited to learn,create and reshape the world of software development alongside my fellow classmates.

 ---